ngrewe/gnustep-boxes/README.md

 ```

 This will download and install the GUI development image.
 If you don't need
 GUI components you can use `ngrewe/gnustep-headless` instead.
+After this process has
+finished, you can ssh into the box using

 ```
 vagrant ssh